dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAuditAggregateDuration:

     dcmAuditAggregateDuration_"
     "Audit Unknown Study Instance UID",string,"Indicates study instance uid value to be sent in audit message when not known.
-If absent, 'unknownStudy' will be applied.","
+If absent, '1.2.40.0.13.1.15.110.3.165.1' will be applied.","
     .. _dcmAuditUnknownStudyInstanceUID:

     dcmAuditUnknownStudyInstanceUID_"